 The Best of STEM LLC welcomes students majoring in Biology, Chemistry, Computer Science, Mathematics, or Physics and helps them form a community that supports their success.
 Students in the Best of STEM LLC will take a class together each semester of their first-year.
-These classes not only support the progress toward STEM majors but also satisfy general education requirements.
+These classes not only support the progress toward STEM majors but also satisfy requirements for the Integrative Studies Program.
 In these classes, students make connections with STEM faculty members and receive support from Peer Course Assistants, upper-class majors who have previously excelled in the material.
 Members of the Best of STEM LLC will have many opportunities to participate in STEM-related social activities and co-curricular events.

 For more information contact: Karen Stanish, firstname.lastname@example.org

-Do you love making, viewing, or talking about films and intend to major in Film?
-If so, join the Film LLC and get to know other students who are passionate about cinema and moving image media.
-The Film LLC will become an active group within the Film Society, meeting each week and experiencing the films that are screened at the college’s historic Putnam Theater.
+This year the Film LLC is for prospective Film Studies Majors or Minors only.
+If you are passionate about film and interested in doing film history and analysis along with a close-knit cohort, this LLC is for you.
+The first semester we will focus on the history of film; the second semester on the analysis of contemporary films.
+The Film LLC will also be active in Film Society, meeting with the club and experiencing the films that are screened at the college’s historic Putnam Theater.
 LLC Students can also make independent films through Keene State Media Productions.
 Share your love of film as a form of art, entertainment, and social commentary, get to know faculty and other students, and learn more about the world of film.